odhiambokevin/portfolio/frontend/src/data/markdown/django-postgres-schema.md

 ***Note: Basic security setup can be set as per preferences and is not discussed in detail.***

 1.&nbsp;Login as the default database superuser and create a user with superuser privileges.
 I typically name the user the same name as my Django project.
-In the example below my django project is called `dashboard`.
+In the example below my Django project is called `dashboard`.
 Remember the password needs to be the same as the one you use for database password credentials in Django.

 <Code language="sql">
     CREATE USER dashboard WITH PASSWORD 'secure123' SUPERUSER;